 But don’t worry, there are a lot of options available to those considering going to a bootcamp.
 Here are the most popular ones:

 - Take out a loan.
 There are many lenders which partner with bootcamps to help students pay for their education.
-They include the Skills Fund, Pave, and Affirm.
+They include the Ascent Funding, Pave, and Affirm.
 If you’re comfortable taking out a loan, there are many options available to you.

 - Pay upfront.
 If you have the money, you can pay for your bootcamp upfront.
 This means you’ll have no more payment obligations as you have already paid your tuition.